Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol: Theoretical Analysis

-To decode erasure error, one possible way is to adapt the weight of edges in decoding graph representing error mechanism according to the information of erased qubit, based on MPWM algorithm \cite{Gidney_2021}.
-Erasure error is regarded as a completely mixed state, namely independent X and Z error with 50\% probability.
-The weight $w = \log\frac{1-p}{p}$ is set to 0 so that the error is located when we try to find a minimum weight perfect matching \cite{wu2023fusionblossomfastmwpm}.
-Our work is based on approximate located error where we only use final leakage detection information to locate the error \cite{chang2024surfacecodeimperfecterasure,yu2024processingdecodingrydbergleakage,perrin2024quantumerrorcorrectionresilient}.
-When the data qubits are measured in each round, three outcome measurement is applied to distinguish whether the qubit is leaked \cite{yu2024processingdecodingrydbergleakage,perrin2024quantumerrorcorrectionresilient,suchara2015leakage,chow2024circuitbasedleakagetoerasureconversionneutral,cong2022hardware}.
-We infer the average error probability by considering total error probability summing over all possible error sites.
-For example, if a data qubit in even line is measured to be leaked, corresponding $D_{1e}(0)$ has $p = \frac{p_e/2}{1-(1-p_e/2)^{10}} \approx \frac{1}{10}$ to have 50\% X error.
-We use this method to consider all possible error mechanisms and use pymatching to decode the re-weighted graph \cite{higgott2021pymatchingpythonpackagedecoding}.\\
+To decode erasure errors, one possible way is to adapt the weight of edges in the decoding graph representing error mechanisms, according to the information of the erased qubit, based on the MPWM algorithm \cite{Gidney_2021}.
+The erasure error can be regarded as a completely mixed state, namely independent X and Z errors with 50\% probability \cite{PhysRevLett.102.200501}.
+The weight $w = \ln\frac{1-p}{p}$ is set to 0 so that the error is located when we try to find a minimum weight perfect matching \cite{wu2023fusionblossomfastmwpm}.
+Our work is based on the general located error where we only use final leakage detection information to locate the error \cite{d1v7-nctj,msbj-fxw7,Perrin_2025}.
+When the data qubits are measured in each round, three outcome measurement is applied to distinguish whether each qubit is leaked ($\ket{L}$) or is projected to the eigenstate in the qubit subspace ($\ket{0}$ or $\ket{1}$) \cite{msbj-fxw7,Perrin_2025,suchara2015leakage,PRXQuantum.5.040343,cong2022hardware}.
+Once a leakage error is detected, we infer the average error probability of each error mechanism.
+For example, if a data qubit in even line is measured to be leaked, corresponding $D_{1e}(0)$ has $p = \frac{p_e/2}{1-(1-p_e/2)^{10}} \approx \frac{1}{10}$ to happen (See Appendix \ref{appendix2} for details).
+If one error mechanism is related to multiple leakage detection results, we calculate the total average probability by assuming their occurrences are independent.
+We use this method to consider all possible error mechanisms and use \textit{pymatching} to decode the re-weighted decoding graph \cite{Higgott2025sparseblossom}.\\